- Who are NAHC’s members?

-Many, if not all, of the articles that NAHC or its affiliated organizations publish are for members only and require a username and password for access.
-If your username and password are suddenly not working, there is a chance that you have not renewed your membership, and therefore do not have access to these articles anymore.
+Many, if not all, of the articles that NAHC or its affiliated organizations publish, are for members only and require a username and password for access.
+If your username and password are suddenly not working, there is a chance that you have not renewed your membership, and therefore no longer have access to these articles.
 Contact our Membership Services Department by calling (202) 547-7424 or email them at email@example.com.

 What is my username and password?

 Your username is your email address and your password is what you have set up.
-If you need to contact our Membership Services Department, they will answer any account questions that you have.
-Contact our Membership Services Department by calling (202) 547-7424 or email them at firstname.lastname@example.org.
+If you have questions, please contact our Membership Services Department by calling (202) 547-7424 or email them at firstname.lastname@example.org.

 I used to get emails from NAHC, but now I don’t anymore.
 What’s going on?